 Complaint filed against BJP candidate Gautam Gambhir for having two voter IDs

-New Delhi, Apr 26: The Aam Aadmi Party's star candidate Atishi, who is contesting the Lok SAbha elections 2019 from East Delhi, has filed a complaint against her BJP candidate Gautam Gambhir, alleging that he has two voter cards in two separate neighbourhoods in the city.
+New Delhi, Apr 26: The Aam Aadmi Party (AAP)'s star candidate Atishi, who is contesting the Lok Sabha elections 2019 from East Delhi, has filed a complaint against her Bharatiya Janata Party (BJP) candidate Gautam Gambhir, alleging that he has two voter cards in two separate neighbourhoods in the city.

 AAP candidate Atishi claimed that she filed a criminal complaint against the BJP candidate from East Delhi Gautam Gambhir over his possession of two voter IDs in two separate constituencies of Delhi, Karol Bagh and Rajinder Nagar.